switch2osm/switch2osm/serving-tiles/manually-building-a-tile-server-ubuntu-24-04-lts.md

     cd ~/src/openstreetmap-carto/
     scripts/get-fonts.sh

+You may see an error getting the last of the fonts ("Noto_Emoji").
+That is a [known error](https://github.com/gravitystorm/openstreetmap-carto/issues/5013) that you can ignore - it is awaiting someone to either accept a [pull request](https://github.com/gravitystorm/openstreetmap-carto/pull/4893) or suggest how else to resolve the problem.

 Our test data area (Azerbaijan) was chosen both because it was a small area and because some place names in that region have names containing non-latin characters.

 # Setting up your webserver